 For a moment, Josah stared at the two oldest structures in Southport.
 The buildings framed in wood had strips of waddle interwoven between posts like a basket.
 Covered by a blend of soil, clay, sand, straw, and dung, the mixture dried hard.
 The buildings had fresh thatch attached to the roof.

 And between the buildings was the alley Josah saw in his nightmares.
 It was here where his life had changed eight years ago.
 He looked away as an act of defiance, refusing to remember what had happened.

 He dreaded his walk to the next burg called Cornor.
-There he would find the Pouring Rain Pub, food to eat, drink, and bedding.
+There he would find the Pouring Rain Pub, food to eat, drink, and a place to sleep.
 He would do what the Captain suggested before heading through Casselberry.
 But he knew every step would make him relive what he tried to forget years ago.

 Josah stepped onto King’s Road, then turned to Caleb and Conall.
 “Go no further.
 You need to get back to the ship.”

 They could still see Captain Munro aboard the Molly Red.
-He held an open hand and waited for the boys to respond.
-Conall and Josah held their open right hand in the air.
-Caleb made a fist with his left.
+He held up an open hand and waited for the boys to respond.
+Conall and Josah held their open right hand in the air, but Caleb made a fist with his left.

 Josah held his hand high in the air long after Captain Munro pulled his down.
 The Captain walked away.
 Turning to Caleb, who still held his fist in the air, Josah asked, “What are you doing?
 The left hand in a fist means you need help.”

 “Well,” said Caleb as he looked down.
 “You know why.”

 “We’ve been through this before.
 I must go back home.
 My father passed away in spring, and I need to go.”
 Josah stumbled at the word ‘father.’
 The man who passed away was a stranger to him.
 Captain Munro brought the news back after a recent visit to the island.
 He insisted on Josah making the trip.